coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This command has been available through the :cmd:`Comments` command, e.g. :n:`Comments From … Dependency …`.
 The :n:`Comments` form is deprecated in Coq 8.16.

+.. warn:: File ... found twice in ...

+   The file is found in more than once in the top directories associated to the given :n:`@dirpath`.
+In this case the first occurrence is selected.

 .. _backtracking_subsection: